ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 Copyright
 ---------

-Copyright (c) 2020, Arm Limited and its affiliates.
+Copyright (c) |copyright-date|, Arm Limited and its affiliates.
 All rights reserved.

 .. raw:: pdf